intelsdi-x/snap-plugin-collector-docker/README.md

 There's more than one way to give back, from examples to blogs to code updates.
 See our recommended process in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License
-Pulse, along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).
+snap, along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).

 ## Acknowledgements
 List authors, co-authors and anyone you'd like to mention